 The level of risk is different for the activities of each class of nuclear installation, so the operator of a particular class is assigned a liability amount that is proportional to the level of risk posed by that class of nuclear installation.

-The liability amount for each class of nuclear installation must be re-assessed at least once every five years and, based on the assessment, the Government of Canada may increase the amounts by regulation.
+The existing C$1 billion liability limit for power reactors must be re-assessed at least once every five years and, based on the assessment, the Government of Canada may increase the amount by regulation.

 |Name of installation||Class||Operator||Liability amount|